kevingerkens/gitfx/README.md

 ## Installation

-Download the dataset from x

 1. Install anaconda, if not already installed.
 Tested with anaconda 4.10.1.
 2. Create the necessary virtual environment by executing the env_install.bat script from an anaconda prompt.

 ## Get Started

 ### For the effect classification:
+1. Download the Classification dataset from https://seafile.cloud.uni-hannover.de/u/d/1754cd6cefe94c798e0f/, extract the .zip file and put the effects folders (Chorus, Distortion etc.) into the Datasets/Classification directory of this repository.
+2. Download the IDMT dataset from https://www.idmt.fraunhofer.de/en/publications/datasets/audio_effects.html#:~:text=The%20IDMT%2DSMT%2DAudio%2D,30%20hours., extract the .zip file and move the effects folders contained in the 'Gitarre monophon' folder to the Datasets/IDMT directory of this repository.
-1. Navigate to the Classification folder and execute the clf.bat script
+3. Navigate to the Code/Classification directory of this repository.
+4. Execute the clf.bat script.

 ### For the parameter estimation:
+1. Download the Parameter Estimation and Parameter Estimation Pitch Changes datasets from https://seafile.cloud.uni-hannover.de/u/d/1754cd6cefe94c798e0f/, extract the zip files and move the extracted folders to the Datasets directory of this repository.
-1. Navigate to the Parameter Estimation folder and execute the param_est.bat script
+2. Navigate to the Code/Parameter Estimation directory of this repository.
+3. Execute the param_est.bat script.

 ## Dataset Generation